Ongli6/Civica-college-managment-application-automator/README.md

 - Retry on stale wrapper + stale click + stale dropedowns: pretty neat little thing that increases process success rate, selenium can be a little fickle therefore having the extra buffer before the whole thing crashes out is great.
 - Get_element_text(locator) function - slight adjustment to seleniums default get element text command which helps reduce crash due to white space syntax errors.
+- action router - really cool little function that reads what step the application is on and then runs the associated function.